-We are trying to prioritise our patients who may be at more risk of decay or gum disease
+We are prioritising patients who may be at more risk of tooth decay

 This will not be a normal full check up, but focused on avoiding any problems getting worse, offering treatment if possible and putting you on the correct waiting list.

 Please ring in the afternoons when lines are less busy.